nilnida/DSA210-Term-Project/README.md

 In order to define the project's research framework, the following null and alternative hypotheses will be tested statistically:

-- **Null Hypothesis (H₀)**: Temperature has no statistically significant effect on the efficiency and remaining useful life of lithium-ion batteries.
+- **Null Hypothesis (H₀)**: Temperature has no relation with the efficiency and remaining useful life of lithium-ion batteries.

-- **Alternative Hypothesis (H₁)**: Temperature has a statistically significant effect on the efficiency and remaining useful life of lithium-ion batteries.
+- **Alternative Hypothesis (H₁)**: Temperature has a relation with the efficiency and remaining useful life of lithium-ion batteries.

 Testing these hypotheses will be the main objective of the analysis phase, with the aim of accepting or rejecting them based on quantitative data analysis and predictive modeling.